AndreasChristensen89/salary_struggle/README.md

 ## Mathfilter
 Mathfilter was installed in order to do calculation for the character in relation to ajax js updates.

+## Pylint:
+As per advice from my mentor I installed Pylint to automatically check code

 # Future features to implement
 ## Game settings
 Game settings needs to be adjusted as players find ways to exploit loopholes